joshhinds/joshhinds.github.io/technical-seo.md

 ## Technical SEO Training Resources

-* Guides
+* Guides:

-* People to follow for technical SEO advice
+* People to follow for technical SEO advice:
     - <a href="https://g.co/kgs/PJznys">Hamlet Batista</a> (G search results on him) <a href="https://twitter.com/hamletbatista">on Twitter</a>, <a href="https://www.searchenginejournal.com/author/hamlet-batista/">SearchEngineJournal posts by Hamlet</a>
     - <a href="https://github.com/jroakes?tab=repositories">JR Oakes</a> (GitHub) & <a href="https://searchengineland.com/author/jr-oakes">SearchEngineLand posts by JR Oakes</a>

-* Tutorials, Videos, and Articles on Technical SEO
+* Tutorials, Videos, and Articles on Technical SEO: